-As noted above, we understand that you plan to construct an about 6,000-square-foot, one-to-two-story addition, onto the west side of the existing Osborn Elementary School.
+As noted above, we understand that you plan to construct an about 7,072-square-foot, one-to-two-story addition, onto the south side of the existing Midland Elementary School.
 We understand the proposed addition will not have any cellar levels.
-Our test pit (TP-1) revealed the bottom of the west side of the existing school building is founded at about 4 feet below grade.
-We therefore recommend that the proposed addition can be founded on shallow foundations, matching the adjacent building foundation depth, to avoid underpinning the existing foundation, and to a minimum required depth to be below the frost line in this area.
-Based on the soil encountered, groundwater level, and expected loading of the addition, we recommend that the footings can be designed to bear on Stratum 1 (Fill), with a maximum allowable bearing pressure of 1.5 tons per square foot (tsf), provided the subgrade for any new footings is proof-rolled with a minimum of six (6) overlapping passes of a vibratory roller, or as otherwise approved by the Engineer.
+Our test pit (TP-1) revealed the bottom of the south side of the existing school building is founded at about 5.7 feet below grade.
+We therefore recommend that the proposed addition can be founded on shallow foundations, matching or stepping away from the adjacent foundation (which should be on a 1.5H:1V, as to not impose any loads on the existing foundation).
+Placement of the new footings at this level should prevent the need or any underpinning of the existing foundation.
+Any new footings also should bear below the minimum required depth to be below the frost line in this area.
+Based on the soil encountered, groundwater level, and expected loading of the addition, we recommend that the footings can be designed to bear on Stratum 1 or 2, with a maximum allowable bearing pressure of 1 ton per square foot (tsf), provided the subgrade for any new footings is proof-rolled with a minimum of six (6) overlapping passes of a vibratory roller, or as otherwise approved by the Engineer.